Miller County License Hearing Guide

 Related Guides

-Miller DUI License Suspension & ALR Hearing: A Guide to Saving Your Driving Privileges
+Miller County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
-This is a hard deadline, and missing it will result in the automatic suspension of your driver's license.
+This is the single most important piece of information: You have only 15 days from the date of your DUI arrest to request an Administrative License Suspension (ALS) hearing.
+This hearing is your opportunity to challenge the suspension of your driver's license before it automatically goes into effect.
+Missing this deadline results in an automatic license suspension.

 Automatic License Suspension